Apologies to Schubert, Mendelssohn and a few others: but Wolfgang Amadeus Mozart must stand as music's most supremely gifted melodist.

 More best of Mozart: a serenade, an opera, a symphony and more

-The work most commonly known as the 'Gran Partita' is in fact the tenth in a series of wind serenades by Mozart, which also includes Eine Kleine Nachtmusik.
-The Serenade No. 10 for winds in B-flat majorK.
-361/370a, to give it its fulll title, is scored for 12 wind instruments (two oboes, two clarinets, two basset horns, two bassoons, and four horns) and double bass.
+The work most commonly known as the 'Gran Partita' is in fact the tenth in a series of wind serenades by Mozart, which also includes the famous Eine Kleine Nachtmusik.

 The piece is heard in the great 1984 Mozart film Amadeus.
-It features at the first meeting between Mozart and his would-be rival, Salieri.
-The latter has, so far, not been that taken with his younger rival.
-However, a look at the sheet musi for the Gran Partita changes his mind.
+Mozart's would-be rival Salieri (pictured) has, so far, not been that taken with his younger rival.
+However, a look at the sheet music for the Gran Partita changes his mind.
 'This was no composition by a performing monkey,' he muses.
 'This was a music I'd never heard.
 Filled with such longing, such unfulfillable longing.
 It seemed to me that I was hearing the voice of God.'

 Mozart’s comic masterpiece courted controversy by showing a vain aristocrat being bested by his servants, but continues to entertain with its brilliant depth of characterisation.

-As with many forms in which Mozart composed, choosing a favourite violin concerto is quite a tough one.
-We could easily have gone for the popular and hugely melodic Mozart Violin Concerto No. 3 - but in fact we're going to opt for, by a whisker, the final one of the five.
-Mozart's Violin Concerto No. 5, which we included in our list of the greatest violin concertos of all time.
+As ever with this composer, choosing a favourite among his five violin concertos is a tough ask.
+We could easily have gone for the popular and hugely melodic Mozart Violin Concerto No. 3 - but in fact we're opting, by a whisker, for No. 5 (which we also included in our list of the greatest violin concertos of all time).

 So, why number 5?
 Well, partly because the orchestra has more to do in this final concerto, where in the other four it has largely accompanied the violin part.
 But there's also that memorable Finale, with its so-called 'Turkish' elements: a nod to a contemporary craze for all things Ottoman.